Exocrine pancreatic insufficiency: Causes and pathogenesis

-Chronic pancreatitis is the most common cause of EPI in cats.
-In dogs, where the condition has been deemed common, the usual cause is by pancreatic acinar atrophy, arising as a result of genetic conditions, a blocked pancreatic duct, or prior infection.
+Pancreatic acinar atrophy and chronic pancreatitis are the most common causes of exocrine pancreatic insufficiency in dogs and cats.

 In dogs, EPI is most common in young German Shepherds, and in Finland Rough Collies, and is inherited.
 In German Shepherds, the method of inheritance is through an autosomal recessive gene.
 In these two breeds, at least, the cause appears to be immune-mediated as a sequela to lymphocytic pancreatitis.
 The German Shepherd makes up about two-thirds of cases seen with EPI.
 Other breeds reported to be predisposed to EPI include terrier breeds, Cavalier King Charles Spaniels, Chow Chows, and Picardy Shepherds.

 Symptoms

 In animals, signs of EPI are not present until 85 to 90 percent of the pancreas is unable to secrete its enzymes.
 In dogs, symptoms include weight loss, poor hair coat, flatulence, increased appetite, coprophagia, and diarrhea.
 Feces are often yellow-gray in color with an oily texture.
 There are many concurrent diseases that mimic EPI, and severe pancreatitis is one that if allowed to continue unabated can lead to EPI.